Samiratalanchi/SupplierPanel/README.md

 # SupplierPanel
-Help you to manage your customers and deliveries
+Help you to manage your customers, deliveries and sales factors.